Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 The Thunderboard Sense 2 is a Mighty Gecko based radio device that includes a number of sensors included on the board.
 Its platform identifier is **gecko/thunderboard2**.
 [Thunderboard™ Sense 2 IoT Development Kit](https://www.silabs.com/products/development-tools/thunderboard/thunderboard-sense-two-kit)

+The Blue Gecko is a Bluetooth focused board.
+Its port is currently under development.
+Its platform identifier is **gecko/blue**.

 ### Development workflow

 There are two major build steps in building a Moddable application for Gecko.

-First, JS application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
+First, the JavaScript application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
 This produces a `xs_gecko.a` archive file.

 Second, a Simplicity Studio project builds an application stub and device libraries and links the Moddable archive.

 Simplicity Studio is then used to upload the binary to the device and debug C-level code.
-JS Script code can be debugged with the **Xsbug** debugger as described below.
+JavaScript code can be debugged with the **xsbug** debugger as described below.

 #### `mcconfig` and Subplatforms